 - What is the purpose of taxation penalties?

 - Can council grant relief for penalties?

 How do Courtenay’s taxes compare to other similar communities?

 Courtenay’s property taxes are within the range of other comparable local governments.
-The following graph from 2018 shows how Courtenay compares to other communities in the region.
+The following graph from 2019 shows how Courtenay compares to other communities in the region.
 Please note that due to Courtenay’s population size, some external costs and services are mandated by other levels of government at a higher rate than other smaller communities in the region.
 For example, Courtenay’s RCMP policing contract charges our community 90 percent of the cost to provide the service, while other smaller communities pay 70 percent or less for the same service.
-Courtenay’s water distribution system is also required by the province to operate at a higher level of service than systems operated by smaller jurisdictions.
-(Courtenay operates a Class 4 Water Distribution System, the highest level possible.)

 (Information from Government of BC - Local Government Statistics)